gutma-org/flight-declaration-protocol/FlightDeclarationProtocol.md

 ## 1 Background

-Altitude Angel is committed to the advancement and adoption of technical systems and standards which promote the safe integration of drones into the airspace.
+The Global UTM Association is committed to the advancement and adoption of technical systems and standards which promote the safe integration of drones into the airspace.

-As part of our commitment to this goal, we have prepared this protocol specification to solve a vital safety problem affecting all UTM Providers today: the ability to securely share important safety information with each other, while retaining strict privacy controls.
+As part of the association's commitment to this goal, we have prepared this protocol specification to solve a vital safety problem affecting all UTM Providers today: the ability to securely share important safety information with each other, while retaining strict privacy controls.